-Interviews with former trainees of ISA highlighted the direct and impactful contribution of ISA's capacity-building and development programmes in their professional and personal development, as well as in relation to the transfer of knowledge to their institutions.
+the Authority's capacity-building and development programmes in their professional and personal development, as well as in relation to the transfer of knowledge to their institutions.

-The context within which ISA is operating is changing rapidly as its regulatory role evolves and as an increasing number of MMembers of ISA contemplate engaging more actively in its work and in the activities carried out in the Area.
-In order to respond to the specific actions identified in the high-level action plan of ISA for the period 2019-2023 to operationalize these strategic objectives, the Secretariat of ISA, with the assistance of consultants, commissioned a comprehensive review of all capacity-building programmes and initiatives implemented by ISA between 1994 and 2019.
-The key findings of the review were discussed during a workshop on held in Kingston in February 2020.
+- The context within which the Authority is operating is changing rapidly as its regulatory role evolves and as an increasing number of members of the Authority contemplate engaging more actively in its work and in the activities carried out in the Area.
+In order to respond to the specific actions identified in the high-level action plan of the Authority for the period 2019-2023 to operationalize these strategic objectives, 8 the secretariat of the Authority, with the assistance of consultants, 9 commissioned a comprehensive review of all capacity-building programmes and initiatives implemented by the Authority between 1994 and 2019.
+10 The key findings of the review were discussed during a workshop on held in Kingston in February 2020.
 The workshop was facilitated by the Deputy Director General for Training, Research and Development of the Department of International Relations and Cooperation of South Africa, Mathu Joyini.
-Participants included representatives of Members and observers of ISA,
+Participants included representatives of members and observers of the Authority, experts from international, regional and national organizations, 13 contractors 14 and national experts.
+15 A report on the workshop 16 and a summary of the outcomes 17 are available on the Authority's website. - 5.
+Both the review and the workshop were informed by an advisory committee established by the Secretary-General to provide expert input and strategic advice to the secretariat.
+The draft of the review was further revised in the light of comments from the advisory committee, the training subgroup of the Legal and Technical Commission, and participants in the workshop, and input received from Colombia, Cuba, Norway, Peru and the Philippines during a public consultation held between

-Ibid, pp. 35 and 42.
+&lt;sup>6 Ibid, pp. 35 and 42.

-See ISBA/26/A/7, para.
+&lt;sup>7 See ISBA/26/A/7, para.
 24.

-See ISBA/25/A/15 and ISBA/25/A/15/Corr.1, annex II.
+&lt;sup>8 See ISBA/25/A/15 and ISBA/25/A/15/Corr.1, annex II.

-The consultants were Rahul Sharma, former Chief Scientist of the National Institute of Oceanography (India), and Tearinaki Tanielu, Director of the Multilateral Affairs Division of the Ministry of Foreign Affairs and Immigration of Kiribati.
+&lt;sup>9 The consultants were Rahul Sharma, former Chief Scientist of the National Institute of Oceanography (India), and Tearinaki Tanielu, Director of the Multilateral Affairs Division of the Ministry of Foreign Affairs and Immigration of Kiribati.

-See ISBA/26/A/7.
+&lt;sup>10 See ISBA/26/A/7.

-Algeria, Argentina, Brazil, Chile, China, Cook Islands, Costa Rica, Ecuador, Egypt, European Union, Ghana, Guatemala, Indonesia, Jamaica, Mexico, Myanmar, Nauru, Nigeria, Republic of Korea, Sierra Leone, South Africa, Tonga, Trinidad and Tobago and Uganda experts from international, regional and national organizations, contractors and national experts.
-A report on the workshop and a summary of the outcomes are available on ISA's website.
+Algeria, Argentina, Brazil, Chile, China, Cook Islands, Costa Rica, Ecuador, Egypt, European Union, Ghana, Guatemala, Indonesia, Jamaica, Mexico, Myanmar, Nauru, Nigeria, Republic of Korea, Sierra Leone, South Africa, Tonga, Trinidad and Tobago and Uganda.